madprops/gifmaker/README.md

 venv/bin/python src/borat.py
 ```

-You can provide any video path using the `--video` flag:
+You can provide a video or image path using the `--input` flag:

 ```
+venv/bin/python src/borat.py --input="/path/to/video.webm"
-venv/bin/python src/borat.py --video="/path/to/video.webm"
+venv/bin/python src/borat.py --input="/path/to/image.png
 ```

 `webm`, `mp4`, and `gif` should work, and maybe other formats.